Download PDF (483 KB)

 The client-data and compliance guardrails

-Field note.
-In the financial-firm pilots I’ve run, the first thing I change is access.
+FIELD NOTE FROM MIKE.
+The first thing I change is access.
 I’ve watched an operations lead point an agent at a CRM holding every client’s financial profile.
 We scoped it to one client file, and the workflow that felt reckless became routine.
 The work’s identical; the exposure isn’t.

 The policy is the other half.
 A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
 Fusion Computing pairs that with a cybersecurity review so the firm protects client trust and its regulatory standing.